How to stop food power struggles with your baby or toddler!

 What to serve

-If everything is new or something your baby does not like, he will not be able to become full and have a pleasant experience.
+If everything is new or something your baby does not like, he or she will not be able to become full and have a pleasant experience.

-It is also much easier for your child to dare to taste something new if it is combined with something he really likes.
+It is also much easier for your child to dare to taste something new if it is combined with something he or she really likes.

 The child’s choice